ccaiman/consec_cluster/README.md

 The output is a plot to guide manual threshold setting and downloadable tabular data (.csv output)

-The file `ex_data.rdata` contains data to run or troubleshoot the app in lieu of actigraphy data.
+The file `ex_data.rdata` contains default data to run or troubleshoot the app in lieu of actigraphy data.